 The following shoulder x-rays are from a 62 year old with a history of renal cell carcinoma.
 The patient has experienced a minor fall and is complaining of pain in the left shoulder area.
 What can be noted in the x-rays?
 Continue reading

 A 70 year old man presents after feeling acutely unwell a few hours ago.
 He complains of weakness, lethargy and a painful knee.
 On examination he is diaphoretic and looks unwell.

 He is currently on treatment for diabetes, heart failure, AF, HTN

 T 36 celsius

 His blood results are as follows: Continue reading

-The chest x-rays are from a 50 year old chronic smoker presenting with chest pain and cough.
-What can be seen?
+The following right foot x-rays are from a 5 year old with a history of recent onset limp.
+What can be observed?
 Continue reading

 80 year old man, tachypnoeic, borderline hypoxia with… Continue reading